 When can students apply?

-High school seniors, who are planning to graduate in 2018, should consider the following dates:
+High school seniors, who are planning to graduate in 2023, should consider the following date:

 How long does it take to get an admissions decision?

 Admissions decisions are made on a rolling basis upon successful receipt of all application materials.
 Typical decisions take approximately 2-3 weeks.

 Once a student is admitted to the University, they will receive communication from our office regarding their next steps.
 Typically, students will hold their spot via our online Hold Your Spot form.
 Once processed, students will receive their UW Oshkosh login information, access to sign up for Titan Takeoff (once available) and can submit their housing application.

 Housing selection dates are assigned on a first-come, first-serve basis — so, if students have a specific hall they would like to live in, it is beneficial to do this process early.

 Students typically follow the processes for placement testing and class registration in early 2023.

 UW Oshkosh offers more than $200,000 in freshmen scholarships each year.
 To be eligible for these scholarships, students must be admitted to the University and submit their scholarship application(s) by Feb.
 3, 2023 unless otherwise noted.
 Students use a tool called Academic Works to search the full list of scholarships offered by UW Oshkosh plus match their qualifications to individual awards suited for them.